spotDL/spotdlRedesign/docs/docs/git.md

 ### How to create a good git history?<a name="how-to-create-a-good-git-history"></a>

-1. __Merge relevant commits:__ When you have a series of commits that "tweak" an a prior commit, merge them together so as to avoid unnecessary intermediate "out-of-context" changes.
+1. __Merge relevant commits:__ When you have a series of commits that "tweaks" on a prior commit, merge them together so as to avoid unnecessary intermediate "out-of-context" changes.
 Do so only if the resultant commit constitutes a SINGLE logical change.